elmathioso/RBCDataExtractorExtension/README.md

 ## Installation

-This is a very personal piece of code, no I haven't published it in any official
+This is a very personal piece of code, no I haven't published it in any official channel.

+### Installation as Experimental/Temporary Extension

 - Download the repository.
 - Load the extension by opening `about:debugging#/runtime/this-firefox` on Firefox.

+### Installation as Permanent Extension

+- Download the repository.
+- Compress the files in a Zip archive.
+- Load the extension by opening `about:addons` on Firefox and from the cog wheel options menu select `Install Add-on From File...`.

 ## Notes